Mr-Richardson/Vic-s-Point-Blank-German/README.md

-This is an unofficial translation fot the Vic's Point Blank mod.
-Since it is handmade, it may contain incorrect translations and typos.
-Please report these to the [issue tracker](https://github.com/Mr-Richardson/Vic-s-Point-Blank-German/issues).
+Unofficial German translation for Vic's Point Blank.
+This pack is handmade and may contain translation errors or typos.
+Please report any issues on the GitHub issue tracker.